nizamphoenix/DataEngineering/README.md

 - Storage transfer service, for regular, or transfers from other cloud vendors
 - gsutil
 - distcp, running on cloud storage connector
-*note:-* Cloud storage connector facilitates high speed transfers, and is used by many GCP services to execute commands to execute tasks, like Cloud Dataproc to execute spark & hadoop jobs
+*note:-* Cloud storage connector facilitates petabyte/sec transfers, and is used by many GCP services to execute commands to execute tasks; for instance it is used by Cloud Dataproc to execute spark & hadoop jobs on data stored in cloud storage & hence upholding the principle of separating storage from compute.

 ### Preemptible worker nodes in Dataproc:-